-Certainly the city's most famous restaurant, Aponiente is the brainchild and passion project of El Puerto born chef, Ángel León.
-Here you'll find cutting edge techniques and recipes for local seafood as León specializes in using unwanted fish species and marine plankton.
+Certainly the city's most famous restaurant, Aponiente is the brainchild and passion project of El Puerto-born chef Ángel León.
+Here you'll find cutting-edge techniques and recipes for local seafood, as León specializes in using unwanted fish species and marine plankton.

-- Breakfast is eaten quite late by many locals, with some breakfast places serving desayunos until 12:00 or 1:00!
-This pushes lunch up to 3:00 or 3:30 and dinner around 10:00 to 10:30.
+- Many locals eat breakfast quite late, with some breakfast places serving desayunos until 12 or 1 p.m.!
+This pushes lunch back to 3 or 3:30 p.m. and dinner to around 10–10:30 p.m.

 - Unfortunately (and for reasons I'll never be able to understand) many restrooms do not have toilet paper or soap.
 Come prepared with tissues and hand sanitizer for peace of mind.

 - Instead of having dessert right after lunch, do as the locals do and wait a few hours until the afternoon merienda.
-From around 5:30 to 7:30 you'll see locals having a drink and a bite to eat in local cafés and pastry shops.
+From around 5:30 to 7:30 p.m. you'll see locals having a drink and a bite to eat in local cafés and pastry shops.

-El Puerto de Santa María is one of those places that can seem a bit rough around the edges at first glance (many of the city's most beautiful buildings have not been kept up) but is a truly beautiful and timeless place to visit that isn't very touristy at all.
+El Puerto de Santa María is one of those places that can seem a bit rough around the edges at first glance (many of the city's most beautiful buildings have not been kept up).
+But it's a truly beautiful and timeless place to visit that isn't very touristy at all.

 That said, there are some awesome local hotels, some with impressive views of the marina, that make it definitely worth staying a night or two!
 I recommend discovering El Puerto slowly, by leisurely walking around and stopping for a fino and a tapa whenever you have the urge.